enocom/dotfiles/README.md

 git clone http://github.com/enocom/dotfiles.git
 ```

-After navigating to the repo's root directory, link the `bashprofile` and `aliases` with the handy `install.sh` script.
+After navigating to the repo's root directory, link the `bash_profile` and `aliases` with the handy `install.sh` script.

 ```
 cd dotfiles